A List of All the Wes Anderson Films, Ranked

 2. THE GRAND BUDAPEST HOTEL

 Many a well-known actor has graced Anderson's frames.
-Most have done so multiple times, with Bill Murray appearing in eight of his nine films thus far (and soon featuring in his tenth, The French Dispatch, too).
+Most have done so multiple times, with Bill Murray appearing in nine of his ten films thus far.
 But no one has put in a performance quite like Ralph Fiennes as M. Gustave in The Grand Budapest Hotel.
 As the dedicated concierge at the titular holiday spot in the Republic of Zubrowka, he's a powerhouse — as amusing as he is charming, vibrant, confident, soulful, wily and determined.
 Indeed, it's no wonder that Anderson lets this layered tale of friendship, war, fascism and tragedy hang off his leading man.
 The rest of his ensemble cast works a treat, including Saoirse Ronan and then-newcomer Tony Revolori, and this is one of Anderson's most aesthetically stunning creations.
-Still, without Fiennes, it would've lacked quiet a bit of its ample magic.
+Still, without Fiennes, it would've lacked quite a bit of its ample magic.

 1. THE ROYAL TENENBAUMS